Our Top Colleges for Online Finance Degrees in 2024

 Education: Most loan officers hold a bachelor’s degree in a field related to finance, though it is possible to become one with an associate degree.
 However, loan officers working specifically with mortgages are required to attain a license for such.

-Job Growth: Loan officer positions are projected to increase by 4% between 2021 and 2031, which is about average(6).
+Job Growth: Loan officer positions are projected to increase by 3% between 2022 and 2032, which is about average(7).

 Did you know?